 This discolouration does not in any way impact on the performance of the foam.
 Some companies now are dyeing the foam a light yellow colour at manufacture to prevent unnecessary customer dissatisfaction.
 Sometimes the yellowing (oxidisation) starts from one end and it appears as though the mattress might be contaminated, it is not the case.
 In time the whole mattress with discolour evenly.
 Put on the mattress cover and sheet and don't aggravate yourself - all is well

-The supporters of this theory claim that if bodily fluids reach the foam mattress core and are left for a period of time, (over 3 months) then they react with the fire retardant chemicals in the foam or other components and this may cause a gas called Stibine gas to be produced, Stibine gas is highly toxic.
+There are still supporters of this toxic theory.i met a professor in Switzerland many years ago he was adamant that if bodily fluids reach the foam mattress core and are left for a period of time, (over 3 months) then they react with the fire retardant chemicals in the foam or other components and this may cause a gas called Stibine gas to be produced, Stibine gas is highly toxic.